-Proficiency in a second language is required for graduation from the MS-GM/MS-GF/MS-GMKT programs.
-Non-native English speakers who meet the admission requirements enroll in BC 4010 to further satisfy the language requirement.
+Proficiency in a second language is required for graduation from the MS-GM programs.
+Non-native English speakers who meet the admission requirements for the MS-GM Program or enroll in BEC satisfy the language requirement.
 Native English speakers must satisfy the graduation requirement for language by waiving this requirement through an Oral Proficiency Interview (OPI) completed within the first 60 days of starting classes or successfully complete language classes.
 See the Language section of this catalog for more information.

-OPTIONAL ACTIVITIES: MASTER OF SCIENCE PROGRAMS
+OPTIONAL ACTIVITIES: MASTER OF SCIENCE IN GLOBAL MANAGEMENT

-MS-GM, MS-GF, and MS-GMKT students are eligible to participate in Winterim courses upon completion of first trimester coursework.
+MS-GM students are eligible to participate in Winterim courses upon completion of first trimester coursework.
 Students must also meet all course requirements (i.e., prerequisites, faculty approval, etc.).